Alfa Romeo Navajo: History

-The Navajo was the last of six concept cars built on the chasis of the 33 Stradale by various coachbuilders.
+The Navajo was the last of six concept cars built on the chassis of the 33 Stradale by various coachbuilders.
+The Navajo was built on chassis number 750.33.117.

 Specifications

 The frame of the 33 Stradale was lengthened in the center to 2430 mm to be able to mount a light fiberglass body with a "wedge" design typical of the 1970s.
 The tapered front is balanced by the large rear end topped by a trapezoidal rear wing that can adjust its angle depending on the speed.
 The Navajo also features an active front splitter which can be adjusted depending on speed.
 This feature was put into production almost ten years later on the Bertone designed Alfa Romeo 90.

 The retractable headlights have a unique configuration: they do not rise from the hood but instead extend horizontally from the fenders.
-On the front hood there are gills to vent hot air from the radiator and a sticker with the stylized Alfa Romeo logo.
+On the front hood, there are gills to vent hot air from the radiator and a sticker with the stylized Alfa Romeo logo.